-Owning islands is pretty important.
+Owning islands is rather important.
 Not only does it earn you renown, but when other players use its services, the paid costs go to your pocket directly.
-Once the island is conquered, it’s also significantly harder to re-conquer it (enemy must pay double strength or diplomacy).
+Once the island is conquered, it’s also significantly harder to re-conquer it (the enemy must pay double strength or diplomacy).

-After that, you also get a free action.
+After that, you also get free action.
 That means that you can complete a quest (you gain diplomacy) or construct a building in your capital.
 Buildings are another very important mechanic of Islebound.
 They give renown and also act as the trigger for the game end.
-That happens when the first person completes 7 buildings.
+This happens when the first person completes 7 buildings.

 The strategy revolves around clever management of your crew (they have different, specialized abilities), conquering key islands, completing valuable quests, and then racing toward those 7 buildings.
 The mechanics are well-balanced and thought out and there are a lot of things to look after.

-Board tiles are double-sided, the second side being “advanced”, which takes care of replayability.
-But it would be nice to have different end game triggers.
+Board tiles are double-sided, the second side being “advanced”, which takes care of variability.
+But it would be nice to have different end-game triggers.
 Right now, every game turns into a race for those buildings.
 It gets a bit old after a dozen plays.
 This problem is somewhat mitigated with the recommended Metropolis expansion.